 - understand legislated responsibilities and the child protection and family services system.

 The portal also hosts a range of other resources and tools to help health professionals and health organisations strengthen their practice and improve their knowledge of vulnerable children and their families.

 Mandatory reporting of suspected child physical or sexual abuse

 Doctors, nurses, teachers and police must report suspected child physical or sexual abuse to the child protection service.
 This mandated obligation is set out in s184 of the Children, Youth and Families Act 2005.

 - when they form a belief on reasonable grounds that a child needs protection from physical injury or sexual abuse

 - where they form this belief while practising a mandated profession

 - each time they become aware of any further reasonable grounds for this belief.

 'Forming a belief' is the process of asking whether you are more or less likely to believe the child faces significant harm based on the information available.
 It does not mean you have to prove the abuse has occurred or is likely to occur.

-The children at risk e-learning portal provides resources for mandated reporters
+The Children at Risk Learning provides resources for mandated reporters.

 Failure To Disclose Sexual Offence On A Child Under 16 Years